Project Name: Rumble Jack

 When designing the games UI I wanted to include both world space elements and general player HUD.
 The original pitch had two options for the world space portion of the UI.
 Either horizontally above the enemy or vertically behind the enemy. once I tested the two UI options the feedback I got regarding readability allowed me to pick the horizontal bar above the enemy. we then stylized this to the bubbles that are seen in the games final prototype.

-The final UI in the prototype is displayed now as a watch on the characters wrist and utilizes stylized cinema bars to help sell the action of the game.
+The final UI in the prototype is displayed now as the watch on the characters wrist, and utilizes stylized cinema bars to help sell the action of the game.
+The combo counter shakes with the camera on every hit and displays the total damage done once the combo ends.

 Cut Systems

-Taking a look at some of the other concepts most of them were sent back to the drawing board because of the general scope they required of the team in such a limited time frame.
+Taking a look at some of the other concepts that got cut.
+Most of them were sent back to the drawing board because of the general scope they required of the team in such a limited time frame.
 Some of the ideas while liked by the team feel into this category.
 Here are a few of those pitched systems.

 When we decided to go with a Beat ’em Up game I had pitched us doing a single side scrolling level much like the origins of the genre.
 After testing the game as a side scroller we found that with the amount of content we would be able to produce in our timeframe most people wanted to just fight the enemies instead.
 This lead to our final change to the arena based game.